MarcelloDev6001/CarolBot/README.md

 Carol is currently in beta and it's subject to have a lot of changes on the future.

+# Future of Carol

+### Personnel plans for Carol:

+- Create a Discord server. (just like "Apartamento da Loritta", the Discord server of Loritta)

+- Create something special of Carol. (like a Minecraft server or a Youtube channel for it and etc...)

+- Create a Website to entirely configure Carol for a specific discord server. (configure commands, roles, channels, etc...)

 # About the creator